 - Using University software or data, including electronic mail, to harass or intimidate another person.

 - Saturating network or computer resources to the exclusion of another's use, for example, overloading the network with either legitimate (file backup, archiving, bulletin boards, synchronous chat sessions) or malicious (denial of service attack) activities.

-- Attaching any device other than a personal computer to the campus network without the express permission of the Information Technology staff.
+- Attaching any device other than a personal computer to the campus network without the express permission of Information Technology Services staff.
 This includes (but is not limited to) wireless access points such as the Apple AirPort, hubs, switches, routers, printers, and protocol analyzers.